inm-web-labs/inm-labs-component-library/vuepress/README.md

 - 0.0.17 - fixed bug when changing currency and input had no content
 - 0.0.18 - fixed variable used to compare maxValue and validation
 - 0.0.19 - VueFormatAmountInput: Fixed logic behind removing currency from value; Removed console.logs
-- 0.0.20 - VueFormatAmountInput: Fixed logic when on clear of value, currency would be showed; fixed setSelectionRange to only be trigger if user is focus on input
+- 0.0.20 - VueFormatAmountInput: fixed logic when on clear of value, currency would be showed; fixed setSelectionRange to only be trigger if user is focus on input
 - 0.0.21 - VueFormatAmountInput: Fixed maxValue validations and handling; Fixing replacing numbers
+- 0.0.22 - VueFormatAmountInput: Fixed maxValue validations for decimals and numbers with currencies